Quadrantal/Maybe/README.md

 # Maybe
-My first "serious" Os project.
+My first "serious" OS project.
 Intentionally filled with terrible but easy descisions; I'm doing things wrong so I can learn to do it right for my actually good OS.